bitbybit-dev/bitbybit/packages/dev/core/README.md

 ## IMPORTANT
 If you used this npm package prior to v0.18.0, please use @bitbybit-dev/babylonjs package.

 This project contains core 3D algorithms of Bit By Bit Developers platform which are open-sourced under MIT license.
-This library was previously UI dependant and is now separated to ensure protection of our corporate identity and cloud services.

 Visit https://bitbybit.dev to use our full cloud platform.